 Remote and/or hybrid working is here to stay.
 To help you adjust to the new normal, we've put together 27 tips for successfully managing remote teams.

-As a remote-first company before the pandemic, we draw from our personal experiences as well those from our community and wider research.
+As a remote-first company since the pandemic, we draw from our personal experiences as well as those of our community and from wider research.

 We'll take you through the challenges you'll likely face and then provide tips for overcoming them.

 With more employees working remotely, managers are left wondering how they're supposed to properly manage people they rarely see in person.

 To understand the tips in this article, let’s start by looking at some of the problems they seek to solve.